sprklpixl/cards/README.md

 # README

 DESCRIBE DATASETS
 I am using a dataset that a friend provided.
 It contains an inventory of cards.
-I will be using the
+I will be using the product, sku, title, image, type, price, sale price, inventory, and category.
+The csv dataset will be used for both the product and category tables.
+The Product and Category databases will be connected as a one-to-many relationship; one category can have many products.

 This README would normally document whatever steps are necessary to get the